-Push campaigns are getting increasingly popular in 2021 even though they have been around for quite a while.
-Push notifications are loved by affiliate marketers because like no other ad formats they enable running campaigns across the broadest set of categories.
-Whereas the average ad network normally accepts only certain ad categories, push ad network is more liberal and allows serving ads in many verticals, e.g like dating or gambling.
-Apart from it, push traffic is fairly inexpensive, what’s not to like about it?
+Push campaigns are getting increasingly popular in 2021, even though they have been around for quite a while.
+Push notifications are loved by affiliate marketers because, like no other ad formats, they enable running campaigns across the broadest set of categories.
+Whereas the average ad network normally accepts only certain ad categories, push ad network is more liberal and allows serving ads in many verticals, e.g. dating or gambling.
+Apart from that, push traffic is fairly inexpensive; what’s not to like about it?

 Specifics of serving push notification campaigns in 2021

 In the last article, we discovered what are push notification ads, what elements they include, and how they can be designed for a mobile app/mobile web, and desktop environments.
 As well we’ve inspected when they can be especially useful, and what benefits advertisers and affiliates get from push notification campaigns.
 Now it’s time to take a deeper look at in-app, mobile, and web push capabilities while pinpointing how to apply these ads so that they could produce greater ROI.
 First, let’s revise a bunch of stats to understand how push traffic changed in 2020 and, thus, what to expect from it in 2021.

 Important facts to know if you are planning to serve push campaigns in 2021 (according to the gravitec.net report).

 - 85% of all internet users can receive push notifications and push ads.